TheWiseSailor/Moore-Real-Estate/README.md

 # Note this is done at my own pace. <br/>
-# In a work-related field this would be done much quicker and meet the deadline
+# In a work-related field this would meet the deadline

 # Getting Started with Create React App